Community Engagement

 Our department offers a variety of programs that work directly with individuals and organizations in the community.
 Many programs also work to educate organizations, businesses, and the public about disability rights and responsibilities.

 We also feature programs that directly provide services to individuals with chronic conditions and disabilities to provide support, assessment, training, and access to assistive devices.
-Our programs are housed in several centers, including the UW Center for Technology and Disability (UWCTD), the Center for Continuing Education in Rehabilitation (CCER), the Northwest ADA (NWADA) and the Neurology Vocational Services Unit (NVSU).
+Our programs are housed in several centers, including the UW Center for Technology and Disability (UWCTD), the Northwest ADA (NWADA) and the Neurology Vocational Services Unit (NVSU).

 UW Center for Technology and Disability (UWCTD)